What is the personal savings allowance?

 The Personal Savings Allowance (PSA) was introduced in April 2016.
 It was created to reduce how much tax UK savers would pay.

 Before the PSA, tax was taken from your savings interest.
-After the change, you have a set amount of interest you can earn without paying tax.
+After the change, most people have a set amount of interest they can earn without paying tax.

 How does the Personal Savings Allowance affect me?